gazebosim/docs/tutorials/sensor/sensor_demo.md

 </plugin>
 ```

-This code defines the `IMU` sensor plugin to be used in our world. now we can add the `IMU` sensor to our robot as follow:
+This code defines the `IMU` sensor plugin to be used in our world.
+Now we can add the `IMU` sensor to our robot as follows:

 ```xml
 <sensor name="imu_sensor" type="imu">